Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Experiments

 \subsection{Data and Evaluation}

-\textbf{Training Data:} Based on the VG dataset~\cite{DBLP:journals/ijcv/KrishnaZGJHKCKL17}, we filtered out images with either too many or too few targets and those with insufficient annotation information, and randomly selected 2,000 images.
-Following the steps in the method section, we generated positive and negative samples with consistent style.
-During the hallucination dataset construction phase, we used GPT-4 for three rewrites, ultimately resulting in a total of 2,000 images with corresponding 6,000 non-hallucinatory replies and 6,000 hallucinatory replies.
+\textbf{{Training Data:}} Based on the VG dataset~\cite{DBLP:journals/ijcv/KrishnaZGJHKCKL17}, we filtered out images that had either too many or too few objects, or those with insufficient annotation information, and randomly selected 2K images.
+The hallucination dataset was built using GPT-4 in three rewrites, yielding 2K images with 6K non-hallucinatory and 6K hallucinatory responses.
+With the conversion of descriptive data into a question-answer format, we added about 10K data pairs for training, summing up to ~16K total data used.

-\textbf{Evaluation with POPE.}~The POPE dataset is a mainstream evaluation dataset for hallucination in large multimodal models, with 9,000 questions across three types.
-The questions are confined to whether targets of fixed categories (80 COCO categories) exist in the image, with answers provided as Yes/No. Accuracy is calculated based on the model's answers and the ground-truth results.
-Although this can give some insight into the model's hallucination capabilities, it is firstly category-based and does not take into account object attributes or relative relationships.
+\textbf{Evaluation with POPE.}~ The POPE dataset, a mainstream dataset for hallucination evaluation in multimodal models, contains 9,000 questions of 3 types.
+POPE targets at object existence of fixed categories (80 COCO) in images, supplying Yes/No responses.
+The model's accuracy is benchmarked against the ground truth answer.

-\textbf{Evaluation with SHR:}~In response to the limitations of the POPE, we propose a new evaluation metric, termed ``Sentence-level Hallucination Ratio" (SHR), aimed at quantifying the degree of hallucination at the sentence level in multimodal AI models.
-These descriptions or responses often contain multiple sentences for multimodal models that generate detailed descriptions of a given image.
-The SHR measures the proportion of sentences showing hallucinations to the total number of sentences in the response.

-The formal definition of the SHR is : $ SHR = \frac{\sum_{i=1}^{N} h_i}{\sum_{i=1}^{N} s_i} $ where $N$ is the total number of images, $s_i$ is the number of sentences in the response to the $i$-th image, and $h_i$ is the number of sentences in the same response that produce hallucinations.
-SHR is calculated as the total proportion of sentences that produce hallucinations across all responses.

-Specifically, we randomly selected 200 images from VG as the evaluation set~(val).
-The determination of $h_i$ is made by GPT-4 based on the model's output results and the corresponding VG annotations for the current image.

-\subsection{Implementation Details}
+\textbf{Evaluation with SHR:}~ The SHR evaluation uses 200 images from the VG dataset.
+During the evaluation, the model is required to provide detailed descriptions for these 200 images.
+SHR then measures the ratio of hallucinated sentences in these descriptions.
+GPT-4 determines if a sentence is hallucinated by comparing the model output with VG annotations and human-annotated factual information.

+\subsection{{Implementation Details}}